Welcome to Objects and Order Exhibitions!

 Let’s go back to the Builder (in the menu below the exhibition title), then to the Structure tab at left, and select Object Layout.

 This is where you’ll set up the display format to be used for every single exhibition object.
-Think of this as a template for displaying object information and media files.
+Think of this as a template for displaying object information and object media files.

-A. Click one of the Object Fields (Object Artist, Object Date, etc.).
+Click one of the Object Fields (Object Artist, Object Date, etc.).
 This will open the Universal Editor.
 You can decide whether or not you want show the Field Label (for example, the word "Artist" or "Date"), and you can make updates to Typography, Colors, and Spacing.

-B. Add a new Object Field by clicking the + icon below.
+Add a new Object Field by clicking the + icon below.
 Select Object Field.
 This will bring up the Universal Editor where you can select a new field for display.
 The fields you see are generated by the Exhibition Blueprint.

-D. To preview what it will look like when you view an object in the exhibition, click Preview Object in the lower right hand corner, and search.
+To preview what it will look like when you view an object in the exhibition, click Preview Object in the lower right hand corner, and search.

 When you preview an object, you’ll see the primary image, data, and any additional media files you've added.